NEMSLinux/nems-docs/docs/basic/power_controller.rst

 Cockpit
 =======

-On legacy NEMS Servers, login to Cockpit with Administrator access enabled.
+On legacy NEMS Servers, login to Cockpit with Administrator access enabled and look for the power options in the top right.

 .. figure:: ../img/ss_Cockpit_Power.png
   :alt: Using Cockpit to Reboot or Power Off